-The first problem of existence is not to have the answer but to understand the question.
-The correct understanding of the question means getting to know why the historically-given answers have proved to be inadequate or false and have led to dead ends or catastrophic detours which cast civilization on the highway to perdition.
+The first problem of existence is not the answer but the question.
+The correct understanding of the question means getting to know why the historically-given answers have proved to be inadequate or false and have pushed civilization either towards catastrophic dead ends or towards long detours into nothingness and nihilism.
 Mankind has not reached the stage where a civilization can be founded on the answer.
 We are still grappling with the question.
-The possibility exists that we might not have discovered the right question.
-Perhaps, there isn’t a question, and mankind must always grope in the unquestionable and unanswerable universe.
+We are yet to identify the question.
+The possibility exists that the question does not exist, and that mankind must always grope in the unquestionable and unanswerable universe.

 Posted by Anoop Verma at 7:09:00 PM

 “Believe nothing you hear, and only one half that you see.” ~ Edgar Allan Poe in his story The System of Doctor Tarr and Professor Fether.

 This is a good advise from Poe.
 The people that I despise most are those who believe in everything they hear and everything that they see.
 You should, as Poe notes in his story, “learn to judge for yourself of what is going on in the world, without trusting to the gossip of others.”